DandilionLau/Selfie-Friendly-Abstraction/README.md

 <img src="pics/large.jpg" width="1200" />

 #### Prerequisites
 The code is tested on 64 bit Linux (Ubuntu 14.04 LTS).
 You should also install Matlab (We have tested on R2015a).
-We have tested our code on GTX TitanX (Maxwell) with CUDA8.0+cuDNNv5.
+We have tested our code on GTX TitanX (but it can also run on other GPUs with vRAM >= 2G) with CUDA8.0+cuDNNv5.
 Please install all these prerequisites before running our code.

 #### Installation
 1. Clone the code.